 Nevertheless, Downtown Disney reopened as planned.
 Restaurants are operating with outdoor seating and physical distancing, the use of face masks by employees, increased cleaning procedures, and limited-contact.
 Some retail locations, including the World of Disney, use a mobile wait list system to manage the number of guests shopping.

 On some weekends, parking at Downtown Disney has filled to capacity–although that’s deceptive given that only a small surface parking lot is open.
 We have full details about all of this in our Guide to Downtown Disney at Disneyland.
+Additionally, Disney California Adventure will soon reopen for dining and shopping during the holiday season beginning November 19, 2020.

-Once the guidelines are released and Disneyland qualifies to reopen, employee unions and Disney need to reach an agreement for Cast Members to return to work.
+Once new guidelines are released and Disneyland qualifies to reopen, employee unions and Disney need to reach an agreement for Cast Members to return to work.
 It’s very likely that there are already tentative terms on the table here, and the unions and Disney will formalize those as soon as the state releases its rules.

 Finally, Disneyland will need to call-back employees, who will then need to undergo training while the parks ramp back up for operations.
 It’s realistic to expect a two-week timeline for all of that.
 Since Disneyland has already prepared for reopening once, all of the safety modifications and theme park reservation system have been prepared, so there’s less prep work that needs to be done this go-round.